openSUSE/catatonit/README.md

 catatonit has identical usage to other basic `docker-init`'s -- you give it the command and list of arguments to that command.
 If catatonit is not pid1, it will try to use the sub-reaper support in the kernel.
-You can pass `-g` if you want signals to be forwarded to the entire process group of your spawned process (otherwise it's just forwarded to the process spawned).
+You can pass `-g` or set the `CATATONIT_KILLPG` environment variable if you want signals to be forwarded to the entire process group of your spawned process (otherwise it's just forwarded to the process spawned).

 If you wish to use catatonit as a convenient pause container (do not spawn a child process nor do any signal handling), use pass `-P`.